- Written by Dr.Mehmet Demircioglu

 If you already use an allergy medicine safely and your clinic approves it, continuing or restarting it may be reasonable.
 Hay fever can make recovery more uncomfortable because sneezing, a blocked nose, watery eyes, and repeated wiping all make the patient more aware of the healing scalp.

 A single sneeze usually does not make grafts fly out.
-The article on sneezing or coughing after a hair transplant explains why direct trauma, rubbing, and bleeding matter more than the reflex alone.
+Direct trauma, rubbing, and bleeding matter more than the reflex alone.
+That also matters for sneezing or coughing after a hair transplant.
 The aim is to control symptoms without creating drowsiness, dryness, or medicine combinations that make recovery harder.

 Be careful with combination cold and allergy products.
 Some contain antihistamines, decongestants, painkillers, caffeine, or several active ingredients in one package.
 If you also take pain relief or a sleep aid, you can accidentally double a medicine or create a sedation problem without realizing it.
-If the problem is more like illness than allergy, the page on cold or flu after a hair transplant gives the wider warning-sign frame.
+If the problem is more like illness than allergy, cold or flu after a hair transplant gives the wider warning sign frame.

 Do not blow the nose aggressively, scrub the forehead, or keep wiping near the hairline.
 The tablet may reduce sneezing, but the patient’s hands can still create the risk.
 Gentle behavior around the grafts remains more important than the brand name of the allergy medicine.